Simple Divorce – Long Island, NY

 - Maintenance (spousal support), where applicable.

-- Equitable distribution of marital assets, including but not limited to real property (marital residence), retirement accounts, bank accounts, and vehicles.
+- Equitable distribution of marital assets, including but not limited to real property (marital residence), retirement accounts, bank

 - Allocation of marital debts, including credit card debt.